ZeusEm/ISO_IEC-27001.2022/index.md

 ---

-## Question Bank - Foundation Exam - MCQ Type
+## Question Bank - Lead Implementer Exam - MCQ Type

 ### Question 1
 *How does ISO/IEC 27000 define an ‘asset’ in relation to ISO/IEC 27001?*